turingschool/front-end-curriculum/lessons/module-1/js-1.md

   <ul>
     <li>Write a function that logs to the console a message of "YO!", and then logs a sum of eight different integers.</li>
      <li>Write a function that assigns three different math equations to three different variables, then logs the sum of the values of all three variables.</li>
-    <li>Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name, and then logs a [random number]( http://frontend.turing.io/independent-study/random-numbers.html) to the console.</li>
+    <li>Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name, and then logs a <a href="http://frontend.turing.io/independent-study/random-numbers.html">random number</a>to the console.</li>
   </ul>
 </section>